Study collection

 - Placebo group: a sensory identical liquid without active ingredients.

-Measurement times were at baseline, after 4 weeks and after 8 weeks, with the evaluated parameters:
+Measurement time points were at study start, after 4 weeks, and after 8 weeks, with the evaluated parameters:

 - WOMAC total and subscores (pain, stiffness, function)

-- Safety: Vital signs and laboratory values (few side effects)
+- Safety: Vital parameters and laboratory values (few side effects)

 Results:

-- WOMAC: Significant reduction of pain, stiffness and function in the active treatment vs. placebo after 8 weeks (p < 0.01).
+- WOMAC: Significant reduction of pain, stiffness, and function in verum vs. placebo after 8 weeks (p < 0.01).

-- SF36: Significant improvement in physical function (p = 0.001) and physical pain scale (p < 0.05) in the verum group compared to placebo.
+- SF36: Significant improvement in physical function (p = 0.001) and bodily pain scale (p < 0.05) in the verum group compared to placebo.

-- Total SF36: Increase in the verum group, but without statistical significance (P = 0.12).
+- Overall SF36: Increase in the verum group, but without statistical significance (P = 0.12).

-- Safety profile: Well tolerated with no serious side effects; laboratory and vital signs stable.
+- Safety profile: Well tolerated without serious side effects; laboratory and vital values stable.

 Original title: Preventive effects of oral hyaluronic acid on knee discomfort in healthy older adults: A randomized, double-blind, placebo-controlled trial